-If you think you may have a medical emergency, call your doctor, suicide prevention lifeline, text-to-988 or 911 immediately.
-Metro Drug Coalition does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Site.
+Metro Drug Coalition has no financial conflicts of interest to disclose, and does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Site.
 Reliance on any information provided by Metro Drug Coalition, Metro Drug Coalition employees, others appearing on the Site at the invitation of Metro Drug Coalition, or other visitors to the Site is solely at your own risk.